 The Global Savings Groups Conference Series is a biennial conference that engages a large and diverse community of stakeholders.
 The event develops and promotes improved standards of practice, mobilizes knowledge, strengthens partnerships and alliances, and creates opportunities for cross-organizational learning.

-The SEEP Network is delighted to host SG2018: The Power of Savings Groups, in collaboration with Conference partners.
-SG2018 will take place in Rwanda, on May 22-24, and will offer a platform for attendees to connect, engage and learn from each other about the challenges and opportunities they face in supporting Savings Groups – including VSLAs, SHGs, indigenous savings groups, and other forms of community-based microfinance – worldwide.
-In this pursuit, SEEP encourages greater use of a wide range of innovative session structures and methodologies that build on emerging and accepted best practices in learning and the dissemination of innovations.
+The SEEP Network was delighted to host SG2018: The Power of Savings Groups, in collaboration with conference partners.
+SG2018 took place in Kigali, Rwanda, on May 22-24, and offered a platform for attendees to connect, engage, and learn from each other about the challenges and opportunities they face in supporting Savings Groups worldwide.
+In this pursuit, SEEP encouraged greater use of a wide range of innovative session structures and methodologies that build on emerging and accepted best practices in learning and the dissemination of innovations.

 A special thank you to our local partner, Access to Finance Rwanda, for their support of SG2018: The Power of Savings Groups.

 The conference agenda will be organized around four technical tracks:

 1. Systemic Approaches to Increase Scale, Sustainability and Impact